niplav/site/notes.md

 #### Software Development Effort Estimation

-(*epistemic status*: The information in this section is from personal communication with a person with ~35 years of industry experience in software, but I haven't checked the claims in detail yet.<!--TODO-->)
+(*epistemic status*: The information in this section is from personal communication with a person with ~35 years of industry experience in software engineering, but I haven't checked the claims in detail yet.<!--TODO-->)

 It is common for big projects to take more effort and time to complete than initially estimated.
 For software projects, there exist several